-Peter Katina (1975) was born in Topolcany, Slovakia.
+Peter Katina (1975) is a Slovak accordionist focused mainly on contemporary music.
 He started playing accordion at the age of six.
-Already during his studies at the Primary School of Arts he won many prizes in accordion competitions.
-Since 1993 he studied at the Academy of Performing Arts in Bratislava.
-The Ministry of Education of the Slovak Republic awarded him for excellent results in studies which he graduated with the V.C. praise certificate for excellent school performance in 1998.
+Already during his studies at the primary music school he won many prizes in accordion competitions.
+He studied at the Academy of Performing Arts in Bratislava.
+The Ministry of Education of the Slovak Republic awarded him for excellent results in studies which he graduated with the V.C. praise certificate for excellent school performance.

-He won several prizes at international competitions, he is a winner of Coupe Mondiale C.I.A. competition in 1996 and a laureate of competitions in Denmark, France and Switzerland.
-For his study results he won the Volksbank Grand Prix for excellent university graduates.
-After the graduation at the Academy in Bratislava Peter Katina studied at the Carl Nielsen Music Academy in Odense, Denmark, where he finished his studies specializing on contemporary music interpretation with brilliant study results under prof.Owen Murray in 2001.
+He won several prizes at international competitions, he is a winner of Coupe Mondiale C.I.A. competition and a laureate of competitions in Denmark, France and Switzerland.
+After the graduation at the Academy in Bratislava Peter Katina studied at the Carl Nielsen Music Academy in Odense, Denmark, where he finished his studies specializing on contemporary music performance with brilliant study results under prof.Owen Murray.
 Later he continued in postgraduate studies at the Academy of Performing Arts in Bratislava.

 He appeared at festivals Poznań Music Spring, Arcus Temporum in Pannonhalma, Re:New in Copenhagen, Ny Musik i Birkerød, at festivals Melos-Étos, Konvergencie, ISCM New Music Days, Sound City Days, Hevhetia Summer Music Festival, Ars Nova and Konfrontácie.
+He cooperates with the theatre DivadloViola in Prešov, where he regularly gives premiere concerts of solo and chamber music.
 Besides the solo projects he performs in a duo with his wife, pianist Janette Katinová Šingerová.
-His discography includes his debut recording Flashing with Scandinavian music, Preludes and Fugues Op.87 by Dmitri Shostakovich, accordion works by Jozef Podprocký and Evgeny Irshai and the albums Solo and Secrets with various works of world renowned composers.
+His discography includes the albums Solo and Secrets, the recording Flashing with Scandinavian music, Preludes and Fugues Op.87 by Dmitri Shostakovich, accordion works by Jozef Podprocký and Evgeny Irshai and the album A Leap Into the Dark with new Israeli music.